stevendwood/html5-dropzone/README.md

 }
 ```

 In the above example the drop target cannot accept the drop as it does not specify a valid dropEffect.
-This would not normally work on IE but by using this library the above code will result in the drop not being allowed on any browser.
+This would not normally be the case on IE but by using this library the above code will result in the drop not being allowed on any browser.

 *Does the cursor update to give the user feedback on what will happen if they drop ?*